-- examines reports from the Chief Executive Officer and the Chief Financial Officer (CFO) concerning (i) any significant deficiency in the design or operation of internal controls which are reasonably likely to adversely affect the Company's ability to record, process, summarise and report financial information and any material weakness in internal controls; and (ii) any fraud that involves management or other employees who have a significant role in the internal controls; - approves procedures concerning: (a) the receipt, filing and processing of reports received by the Company regarding accounting issues, the internal accounting control system or the statutory audit; (b) the confidential or anonymous submission by any person, including Company employees of reports concerning questionable accounting or audit issues (so-called whistleblowing).

-The Board of Statutory Auditors, in its capacity as the Audit Committee, approved the "Procedure for whistleblowing reports received, including anonymously, by Eni SpA and by its subsidiaries in Italy and abroad" (most recently on April 4, 2019).
-The procedure, the conformity of which to best practices was checked by independent external advisors in the past, is one of the Eni Anti-corruption Regulations referred to in the Anti-Corruption Management System Guideline (MSG), and meets the requirements of the Sarbanes-Oxley Act of 2002, the organization, management and control Model pursuant to Italian Legislative Decree No. 231/2001 and the Anti-Corruption MSG itself.
+- → examines reports from the Chief Executive Officer and Head of Accounting and Financial Statements/Financial Reporting Officer of Eni SpA concerning (i) any significant deficiency in the design or operation of internal controls which are reasonably likely to adversely affect the Company's ability to record, process, summarise and report financial information and any material weakness in internal controls; and (ii) any fraud that involves management or other employees who have a significant role in the internal controls; - → approves procedures concerning: (a) the receipt, filing and processing of reports received by the Company regarding accounting issues, the internal accounting control system or the statutory audit; (b) the confidential or anonymous submission by any person, including Company employees of reports concerning questionable accounting or audit issues (so-called whistle-blowing).
+The Board of Statutory Auditors, in its capacity as the Audit Committee, approved the "Procedure for whistleblowing reports received, including anonymously, by Eni SpA and by its subsidiaries in Italy and abroad^{#129} (most recently on April 17, 2020).
+The procedure, the conformity of which to best practices was checked by independent external advisors in the past, is an annex to the Management System Guideline (MSG) "Internal Control and risk management system" and is also an important tool for the purposes of internal anti-corruption regulations, also meeting the requirements of the Sarbanes-Oxley Act of 2002, the Code of Ethics, the organization, management and control Model pursuant to Italian Legislative Decree No. 231/2001 and the Anti-Corruption MSG.